New Tie-Dye 50th Anniversary Spirit Jersey, Permits Filed for Tiana’s Bayou Adventure, Fantasyland Brawl Family Upset at No Pressed Charges, & More: Daily Recap (10/14/22) - NewsBreak

 WDW News Today

+New Haunted Mansion Loungefly Wallpaper Bag and ID Holder at Walt Disney World

 This post may contain affiliate links; please read the disclosure for more information.
-Fulton’s General Store at Disney’s Port Orleans Resort – Riverside has a new ball cap and Corkcicle bottle inspired by the resort.
-Port Orleans – Riverside Ball Cap – $22.99.
-The cap...
+We recently found two ghoulish new items at Walt Disney World Resort, a new ID holder and a Haunted Mansion Loungefly bag inspired by the attraction’s signature wallpaper.
+Loungefly Haunted Mansion Wallpaper Bag – $70.

 disneydining.com